Guo Ziyi Memorial Hall: History

 The building was originally built in 1917 during the Japanese rule of Taiwan by Guo Hua-xi, the borough chief of Neihu Village.
-It was then became the home for first Neihu Village mayor Kuo Hua-jang (郭華讓) who took office in 1920.
+It then became the home for the first Neihu Village mayor, Kuo Hua-jang (郭華讓), who took office in 1920.
 In 1999, the building was designated as a historical building by the Taipei City Government.
 In 2010, the building was renovated by the efforts made by World Guo's Clan Association President Kuo Shih-chi with a cost of NT$50 million.
 NT$30 million of the fund was donated by the association and another NT$10 million by the city government.
-It was then officially opened on 3 February 2012 to honor the Tang Dynasty General Guo Ziyi.
+It was then officially opened on 3 February 2012 to honor the Tang dynasty general Guo Ziyi.

 Architecture

-The building is a 2-story Western-style red brick structure which spreads over an area of 1,178 m2 in a form of T-shape.
-The wall is decorated with Baroque-style washed terrazzo, earthen sculptures, colored tiles from Japan.
+The building is a two-story Western-style red brick structure that spreads over an area of 1,178 m2 in the shape of a T. Its wall is decorated with Baroque-style washed terrazzo, earthen sculptures, and colored tiles from Japan.
 The floors were made of wood and supported by fir wood beams.
 The beams were painted and traditional Taiwanese censers and lanterns are hung.
-The balcony is of an arch-shaped.
+The balcony is of an arch shape.
 It also features a small shop.

 Exhibitions

-The building exhibits various documents on Tang Dynasty poets, calligraphy and paintings.
+The building exhibits various documents on Tang dynasty poets, calligraphy and paintings.